Ampie's Broadcasting Corporation

 Ampie's Broadcasting Corporation Suriname N.V. commonly known as ABC, the love station or simply ABC is a Surinamese radio and television station, broadcasting from the Maystraat in Paramaribo.

 History

 André (Ampie) Kamperveen is the founder of ABC Radio.
-In the 1950s he started working in advertising, he was also working for another Surinamese radio station, namely RadioApintie where he was the news director.
+In the 1950s he started working in advertising, he was also working for another Surinamese radio station, namely Radio Apintie where he was the news director.
 André's biggest dream to one day own his own station was realized on 6 December 1975 when Radio ABC went on air.
 Since its foundation in 1975, the station has enjoyed popularity within the radio spectrum of Suriname, delivering news, talk radio, comedy, sport and a lot of music, a combination which made ABC one of the most popular stations in the country.

 Destruction and silencing of station

 Radio ABC served a critical platform, voicing criticism against the military regime that had taken over the country in 1980.
 In 1982 the regime attempted to silence the station.
 During the December Murders both journalists André Kamperveen and Frank Wijngaarde were murdered.
 Two radio stations, one of which was ABC were burned to the ground.
 For 11 years ABC was absent from the radio landscape of the country.
 A newspaper publication's office and a union building were also destroyed on the night of the abductions.